Chynna Rogers

-Chynna Marie Rogers (August 19, 1994 – April 8, 2020), known mononymously as Chynna, was an American rapper, disc jockey, and model who was signed by Ford Modeling Agency at the age of 14 and affiliated with the ASAP Mob.
+Chynna Marie Rogers (August 19, 1994 – April 8, 2020), known mononymously as Chynna, was an American rapper affiliated with the ASAP Mob.

 Early life and education

 Rogers was born in Philadelphia, Pennsylvania, where she attended Julia R. Masterman School.

 Throughout middle school, Chynna developed an interest in writing, and toyed with the idea of writing a book.
 In high school, this developed into the writing of full songs.
-She recorded her first song, "Selfie" in a friend's basement, soon after leaving high school.
+She recorded her first song, "Selfie", in a friend's basement, soon after leaving high school.

 Career

 Rogers was signed as a model at the age of 14 and modeled until the age of 16.
 Her modeling career was short, with her true passion lying in music.

 Failing to attain scholarships, she discarded the idea of going to college and began taking music more seriously.

 Rogers became connected to ASAP Mob through ASAP Yams, whom she had approached on Twitter.
 After hanging outside music studios she became his intern.
 She struggled with addiction throughout her career.
 Her mentor, Yams, died in 2015 of an accidental drug overdose.
 Her mother, Wendy Payne, died in 2017.
 In an interview with Pitchfork Media in January 2018, she described how the pressures of the music industry had played a part in her addiction: 'I felt that I hadn’t gone through enough terrible stuff to deserve to have this as a career.
 I didn’t feel like I deserved to be making a living off talking about my life yet because I just couldn’t relate to enough people.'

 Rogers released the singles "Selfie" (2013) and "Glen Coco" (2014).
-These were followed by her first EP, I'm Not Here, This Isn't Happening in 2015.
+These were followed by her first EP, "I'm Not Here.
+This Isn't Happening." in 2015.
 On August 19, 2016, she released the EP "Ninety", celebrating her 90 days of sobriety.
-The following year, she released the EP Music 2 Die 2.
-Her final EP, In Case I Die First was released in 2019.
+The following year, she released the EP "music 2 die 2".
+Her final EP, "in case i die First" was released in 2019.

-Rogers frequently collaborated with producers Cloud Atrium, Heaven in Stereo and 5TH DMNSN.
+Rogers frequently collaborated with producers 48thST, Cloud Atrium, Heaven in Stereo and 5TH DMNSN.

 Her song "stupkid", was released posthumously on what would have been her 26th birthday, August 19, 2020.

 Her first full-length album, Drug Opera, was released posthumously on August 20, 2021.
-The album includes features from Junglepussy, Kur, and A$AP ANT.
+The album includes features from Junglepussy, Kur, Tommy Playboy, and A$AP ANT.